Upgrade to Florida’s New Standard in Home Energy & Cooling

 Why Florida Homes Are Being Upgraded

-Florida requires the use of newer refrigerants such as R32, phasing-out models like R410A and R22.
-These changes are driven by national environmental standards.
-Older systems may soon become costlier to repair or non-serviceable altogether.
+Florida building codes require the use of newer refrigerants such as R32, replacing phased-out models like R410A and R22.
+These changes are driven by national environmental standards to improve energy performance and reduce emissions.

 Benefits of Upgrading